quickSilverShanks/Applied-AI-Journal/README.md

 - A practical showcase of real-world problem solving
 - A reference for system design, modeling choices, and MLOps practices

 The focus is on **how AI is applied in practice**, rather than purely academic or toy examples.
-I demonstrate the concepts through toy datasets of course. :wink:
+I demonstrate the concepts through open-source datasets of course. :wink:

 ## What You’ll Find Here
 Projects in this repository may include: